 Now, let’s go into that.

 The first component in a given VB – Number 1 above – shows information for the month that immediately follows the month of publication of the VB in question – i.e. the month it is intended for and named after.
 Component 2 (Number 2 above), on the other hand provides the same type of information for the second month after the release of the VB in question.

 Component 1 in a given VB does not feature in the VB that follows.
 Component 2 in a given VB becomes Component 1 in the next VB, and the new Component 2 would be information about the next month in line.
 For example, the VB released in January (and referred to as “Visa Bulletin for February”), contains information for the month of February (and March).

 Firstly, it will NOT show information about January, the month in which it was released (because it is NOT intended for that month).
 Instead, it will give information for February, the month it is inteded for (in its first component), and for March (in its second component).
 When the next VB is released in February, information about February will no longer feature on it.
 It’s now the “Visa Bulletin for March”, but will contain what is expected in April, and so on.

 That is the sequence in which VBs are released.
 This allows a continuous “rolling out” of two consecutive months at a time, throughout the year.

 - the VB is published between the 5th and the 15th of every month, but intended for and named after the following month

-- the DV Category shows up to which case number is supposed to be interviewed in the next one/two months in each region
+- the DV Category shows up to what case number is supposed to be interviewed in the next one/two months in each region

 - it does not contain information about the month in which it is released